Did you know?

 The Federal Energy Management Program (FEMP) provides acquisition guidance for fluorescent ballasts, a product category covered by FEMP efficiency requirements.
 Federal laws and requirements mandate that agencies purchase ENERGY STAR-qualified products or FEMP-designated products in all product categories covered by these programs and in any acquisition actions that are not specifically exempted by law.

-FEMP’s acquisition guidance and efficiency requirements apply to instant start (IS) ballasts designed to operate 4-ft medium bipin (e.g., F32T8) or 8-ft slimline (e.g., F96T8) lamps; and programmed start (PS) ballasts designed to operate 4-ft medium bipin, 4-ft standard output miniature bipin (e.g., F28T5), or 4-ft high-output miniature bipin (e.g., F54T5HO) lamps.
+FEMP’s acquisition guidance and efficiency requirements apply to instant start (IS) ballasts designed to operate 4-foot medium bipin (e.g., F32T8) or 8-foot slimline (e.g., F96T8) lamps, and programmed-start (PS) ballasts designed to operate 4-foot medium bipin, 4-foot standard output miniature bipin (e.g., F28T5), or 4-foot high-output miniature bipin (e.g., F54T5HO) lamps.
 All other ballast types are excluded.

 Find Product Efficiency Requirements

 Federal purchases must meet or exceed the minimum efficiency requirements in Table 1.
-These requirements are stated in ballast luminous efficiency (BLE).
+These requirements are stated in ballast luminous efficiency (BLE), which is the ratio of total lamp arc power (TLAP) to ballast input power.
 A higher value indicates a more efficient product.